-Nothing says springtime like an old fashioned, delicious, super moist, homemade carrot cake.
-I’m proud to share this recipe that I truly believe is the BEST classic carrot cake recipe ever!
+Nothing says springtime like an old fashioned, delicious, super moist, homemade carrot cake with carrot cake frosting.
+I'm proud to share this recipe that I truly believe is the BEST classic carrot cake and carrot cake frosting recipe ever!

 Homemade Super Moist Carrot Cake